aron7676/Google-location-mileage/README.md

 This does require you to use the google API.

-I use this for exporting my drives for tax reasons.
+I use this for exporting my drives for mileage logging reasons.